Now over 15,000 shows have been played at The Stone Church!

 In 1970, the building was sold to two UNH students and a good friend.
 John Williamson, Rod Philbrick and Arnie Taylor originally planned to open a coffee house, but quickly realized they couldn’t sell enough coffee to pay the bills.
 They decided to sell beer, but weren’t old enough to drink…legally.
 So Rod’s mom, Jane Philbrick stepped up and got the liquor license in her name.
 We are forever grateful to Jane!

 Inspired by a “Forever Woodstock” mentality, these students set about creating a rock club that would keep music alive in the community.
-Quickly, the club established itself as a musical mecca, and hosted the likes of Bonnie Raitt, Ritchie Havens, Suzanne Vega, Johnny Winter, Phish, Grace Potter and The Nocturnals, Patty Larkin, Bela Fleck, David Grisman Quintet, Joan Osbourne, Guster, N.R.B.Q., Jonathon Edwards, Parliament, The Wood Brothers, Soulive, moe, Dirty Dozen Brass Band, The Radiators, John Butler Trio, The Jerry Garcia Band, John Scofield, David Francey, John Fullbright, The Stray Birds, Dom Flemons, Donna Godcheaux, Susan Tedeschi, and Session Americana, Percy Hill, Say Zuzu, Scissorfight, Thanks to Gravity, Bill Morrissey, Truffle, Dub Apocalypse, Ghosts of Jupiter, Dan Blakeslee, Adam Ezra Group, The David Wax Museum, Lula Wiles, and many, many, more.
-With 48 years of music behind us, we have hosted over 15,000 shows!
+Quickly, the club established itself as a musical mecca, and hosted the likes of Bonnie Raitt, Ritchie Havens, Suzanne Vega, Johnny Winter, Phish, Grace Potter and The Nocturnals, Patty Larkin, Bela Fleck, David Grisman Quintet, Joan Osbourne, Guster, N.R.B.Q., Carlos Santana, Jonathon Edwards, Parliament, The Wood Brothers, Soulive, Dirty Dozen Brass Band, The Radiators, John Butler Trio, The Jerry Garcia Band, John Scofield, Dom Flemons, Donna Godcheaux, Susan Tedeschi, Percy Hill, j.
+Geils Band, Scissorfight, Thanks to Gravity, Bill Morrissey, Truffle, Dub Apocalypse, Ghosts of Jupiter, Dan Blakeslee, Adam Ezra Group, The David Wax Museum, Lula Wiles, and many, many, more.
+With 52 years of music behind us, we have hosted over 15,000 shows!